 Could you skip the rock fin and just turn around?
 Yes, and you could still have a nice hike up to Partition Arch that may be less intimidating.

 But SO.MANY.PEOPLE. do this trail and are totally fine.
 I wanted to push myself and not wimp out.
-I suggest you do the same because the pay-off at the end (Double O Arch) is pretty great, in addition to the feeling of badassery you will have after telling your boundaries to pound sand.
-But on that note, do not be ashamed if you can’t do it.
-Just trying is brave, and you should be proud of yourself for trying something at all that scares you.
+I suggest you do the same because the pay-off at the end (Double O Arch) is pretty great, in addition to the feeling of badassery you will have.
+HOWEVER, do not be ashamed if you can’t do it.
+Just trying is brave, and you should be proud of yourself for trying something at all that scares you, no matter how far you get.